Abu Musab al-Zarqawi: U.S. conclusion

 The memo was a collection of raw intelligence reports and drew no conclusions.
 U.S. intelligence officials conveyed to Newsweek that the "reports [in the memo] were old, uncorroborated and came from sources of unknown if not dubious credibility".

-The 2006 Senate Report on Prewar Intelligence concluded that Zarqawi was not a link between Saddam and al-Qaeda: "Postwar information indicates that Saddam Hussein attempted, unsuccessfully, to locate and capture al-Zarqawi and that the regime did not have a relationship with, harbor, or turn a blind eye toward Zarqawi."
+The 2006 Senate Report on Prewar Intelligence concluded that al-Zarqawi was not a link between Saddam and al-Qaeda: "Postwar information indicates that Saddam Hussein attempted, unsuccessfully, to locate and capture al-Zarqawi and that the regime did not have a relationship with, harbor, or turn a blind eye toward al-Zarqawi."
 The report also cited the debriefing of a "high-ranking Iraqi official" by the FBI.
 The official stated that a foreign government requested in October 2002 that the IIS locate five individuals suspected of involvement in the murder of Laurence Foley, which led to the arrest of Abu Yasim Sayyem in early 2003.
-The official told the FBI that evidence of Sayyem's ties to Zarqawi was compelling, and thus, he was "shocked" when Sayemm was ordered released by Saddam.
-The official stated it "was ludicrous to think that the IIS had any involvement with al-Qaeda or Zarqawi," and suggested Saddam let Sayyem go because he "would participate in striking U.S. forces when they entered Iraq."
-In 2005, according to the Senate report, the CIA amended its 2004 report to conclude, "the regime did not have a relationship, harbor, or turn a blind eye toward Zarqawi and his associates." (pp. 91–92) An intelligence official familiar with the CIA assessment also told Michael Isikoff of Newsweek magazine that the current draft of the report says that while Zarqawi did likely receive medical treatment in Baghdad in 2002, the report concludes, "most evidence suggests Saddam Hussein did not provide Zarqawi safe haven before the war, ... [but] it also recognizes that there are still unanswered questions and gaps in knowledge about the relationship."
+The official told the FBI that evidence of Sayyem's ties to al-Zarqawi was compelling, and thus, he was "shocked" when Sayemm was ordered released by Hussein.
+The official stated it "was ludicrous to think that the IIS had any involvement with al-Qaeda or al-Zarqawi," and suggested Hussein let Sayyem go because he "would participate in striking U.S. forces when they entered Iraq."
+In 2005, according to the Senate report, the CIA amended its 2004 report to conclude, "the regime did not have a relationship, harbor, or turn a blind eye toward al-Zarqawi and his associates." (pp. 91–92) An intelligence official familiar with the CIA assessment also told Michael Isikoff of Newsweek that the current draft of the report says that while al-Zarqawi did likely receive medical treatment in Baghdad in 2002, the report concludes, "most evidence suggests Saddam Hussein did not provide al-Zarqawi safe haven before the war, ... [but] it also recognizes that there are still unanswered questions and gaps in knowledge about the relationship."

-The Army's Foreign Military Studies Office website translated a letter dated August 17, 2002, from an Iraqi intelligence official.
-The letter is part of the Operation Iraqi Freedom documents.
-The letter asks agents in the country to be on the lookout for Abu Musab al-Zarqawi and another unnamed man.
+A letter dated August 17, 2002, from an Iraqi intelligence official, is part of the Operation Iraqi Freedom documents; the letter asks agents in the country to be on the lookout for al-Zarqawi and another unnamed man.
 Pictures of both men were attached.

 The letter issued the following 3 directives: